 Since posting the step-by-step build guide in November, I’ve had enquiries from people saying that the equipment & time required for that build still presented a significant barrier in the classroom.
 A few asked if I could come up with a plan based on the Uno/Breadboard combination that has become a standard starting point for many people.
 So here is a simplified data logger for those high-school teachers who want to add environmental monitoring projects to the curriculum:

-There is nothing on this page that can’t be found in many other places on the web (including pre-built logger combinations), but I thought I would add it to my other DIY logger tutorials for those who Googled their way to this project blog for help building their first Arduino data logger.
-If you went with no-name clones, the approach I’ve outlined here might also qualify as the cheapest option available (…if you are funding the everything out of your own pocket, like some of the science teachers I know…).
+Similar approaches to assembling a DIY logger can found at other places on the web (including many pre-built data logger combinations), but I thought I would add a quick breadboard logger to my other tutorials for those who Googled their way to this blog looking for something fun to try with an UNO – even if they did not have much experience with electronics.
+If you go with no-name clones, the approach I’ve outlined here might also qualify as the cheapest option available (…if you are funding the everything out of your own pocket, like some of the science teachers I know…).
 The key difference between using an (unmodified) UNO, and the smaller pro-mini style loggers described in my earlier tutorials, is that UNO’s operate at 5v, while smaller form factor boards are generally regulated to 3.3v.
 This limits the sensors you can connect directly to those capable of operating with 5v logic levels, but most importantly it affects the SD cards, as they can only handle 3.3v.
 So you would need to use a raw adapter board with a level shifter to accommodate the different voltages.
 Fortunately, SD modules that already have the regulator & level shifter on the breakout board are very inexpensive, so this issue does not add complexity to the basic connection plan.
 These cheap regulators are notorious power wasters, but most people operate UNO based projects on a USB tether for live sensor data in the serial plotter, or power them via a wall ac power adapter.

 Parts you will need: